joseporiolcarne/joseporiolcarne.github.io/content/posts/three-ways-to-reduce-llm-hallucinations/index.md

 tags = ["LLM", "AI", "prompt engineering", "hallucinations", "machine learning"]
 +++

-Large Language Models are powerful tools, but they have a well-known weakness: **hallucinations**.
+Large Language Models are superuseful right, but they have a well-known weakness: **hallucinations**.
 These are confident-sounding responses that are factually incorrect or completely fabricated.
 While no technique eliminates hallucinations entirely, these three strategies significantly reduce their occurrence in production systems.

 ## 1. Provide an Escape Hatch